» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Treatment

-For simple closed fractures apply cold pack to site.
+For simple closed fractures, of the extremities, a small cold pack may be applied to the site.
 If swelling appears and cold packs do not resolve it, an injection of dexamethasone may be required to reduce swelling.
-May give Tylenol for discomfort if there is no hepatic impairment.
-Avoid, if possible, the use of NSAIDS such as ibuprofen or meloxicam as some studies have indicated they may possibly delay bone healing in rats.
+Tylenol may be given for discomfort if there is no hepatic impairment.
+Caution when using NSAIDs such as ibuprofen or meloxicam as some studies have indicated they may possibly delay bone healing in rats.

 For open fractures, provide analgesic for pain, such as butorphanol (Torbugesic).

-Antibiotics should be initiated, such as cephalexin, or enrofloxacin, or cefadroxil.
-If infection presents, Flagyl should be considered in the treatment regimen.
+cephalexin, or enrofloxacin, or cefadroxil.
+If infection presents, Flagyl (metronidazole) should be considered in the treatment regimen.

 For information pertaining to the medications listed above see the Rat Medication Guide: